Mummies of Guanajuato: Origin

-Due to the demands of the epidemic (see 1829–51 cholera pandemic), more cemeteries had to be opened in San Cayetano and Cañada de Marfil.
+Due to the demands of the 1829–51 cholera pandemic, more cemeteries had to be created in San Cayetano and Cañada de Marfil.
 Many of the bodies were buried immediately to control the spread of the disease.
 It is thought that in some cases, the dying may have been buried alive by accident, resulting in horrific facial expressions.
 However, perceived facial expressions are most often the result of postmortem processes.
 One of the mummies who was buried alive was Ignacia Aguilar.
 She suffered from a strange sickness that made her heart appear to stop on several occasions.
 During one of these incidents, her heart appeared to stop for more than a day.
 Thinking she had died, her relatives decided to bury her.
 When her body was disinterred, it was noticed that she was facing down, biting her arm, and that there was a lot of blood in her mouth.

 The first mummy was put on display in 1865.
 It was the body of Dr. Remigio Leroy.
 The museum, containing at least 108 corpses, is located above the spot where the mummies were first discovered.
 Numerous mummies can be seen throughout the exhibition, of varying sizes.
 The museum is known to have the smallest mummy in the world, a fetus from a pregnant woman who fell victim to cholera.
 Some of the mummies can be seen wearing parts of the clothing in which they were buried.

-The mummies are a notable part of Mexican popular culture, echoing the national holiday "The Day of the Dead" (El Dia de los Muertos).
+The mummies are a notable part of Mexican popular culture, echoing the national holiday "The Day of the Dead" (El Día de los Muertos).
 A B movie titled Santo vs. The Mummies of Guanajuato (1970) pitted the well-known Mexican professional wrestler Santo and several others against reanimated mummies.

 Author Ray Bradbury visited the catacombs of Guanajuato with his friend Grant Beach and wrote the short story "The Next in Line" about his experience.
 In the introduction to The Stories of Ray Bradbury he wrote the following about this story: "The experience so wounded and terrified me, I could hardly wait to flee Mexico.
 I had nightmares about dying and having to remain in the halls of the dead with those propped and wired bodies.
 In order to purge my terror, instantly, I wrote 'The Next in Line.'
 One of the few times that an experience yielded results almost on the spot."

 To conjure a morbid and eerie atmospheric opening sequence to his film Nosferatu the Vampyre (1979), German director Werner Herzog used footage he had taken of several of the mummies.